North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina Betting Trends

-- The Tar Heels were favored by 2.5 points or more nine times last season, and covered the spread in two of those games.
+- The Tar Heels were favored by 2.5 points or more nine times last season, and covered the spread in two of those matchups.

 |To Win the ACC